Aetherxn/Linux/README.md

 ## Current Goal

-Get more comfortable using Linux daily and keep learning as I go.
+Keep using Linux daily, get more comfortable working from the terminal, and continue building my Linux and system administration skills as I learn.